mfthomps/Labtainers/docs/labdesigner.md

     $LABTAINER_DIR/scripts/designer/bin/new_lab_setup.py

-where SEED\_DIR is set to the top of the svn repo, e.g.,
+where LABTAINER\_DIR is set to the top of the svn repo, e.g.,

-    export LABTAINER_DIR=/home/mike/svn/seed/trunk
+    export LABTAINER_DIR=/home/mike/seed/trunk

 The result is a new labtainer lab that can be run.
-While this new lab will initially only present the student with a bash shell to an empty directory, it is worth testing the lab to understand the workflow.
+While this new lab will initially only present you with a bash shell to an empty directory, it is worth testing the lab to understand the workflow.

 ## Testing the new lab ##